raspberrychris/paddleboardmaster/content/post/cooyes-inflatable-stand-up-paddle-board.md

 ## What size is the Cooyes Paddle Board?

 \`The Paddleboard is 10'6"x 32" x 6"and comes in 4 different colors.
+(Blue, Green, Orange and White).

 ## What is the quality of the Cooyes Inflatable Stand up Paddle Board?